HVAC inspection prevents unpleasant surprises

 - Pests can make holes or nests in your ducts.

-Don’t wait until it happens to you on the first hot day of the year; get an HVAC inspection now to make sure everything is in good working order.
+Don’t wait; get an HVAC inspection now to make sure everything is in good working order.

 What exactly is an HVAC inspection?